wasn-eu/CubeCell_Getting_Started/README.md

 - use VS and GND to connect a solar panel (5.5 - 7V).

 You can connect more than one sensor to the I2C bus.
-The only limitation is, that you can connect only 1 sensor of each modell.
+The only limitation is, that you can connect only 1 sensor of each modell on each sensor socket.
 These sensors are supported:

 - ADS1015/ADS1115